PhoenixTales/phoenix-docs/lore/arcane.md

 ## Summary

 So how can the quote from Corristo be brought into harmony with the earlier ideas of the mages as practitioners of arcane magic in local circles?
 We say: It can't and shouldn't.

+The idea of priests of the gods in the universe is great, as are many characteristics developed in this regard.
+But by completely identifiying mages and priests, it diminished the potential as well as the stylistic presentation of both and immensely restricted the possibilities of developing these aspects further; to present other magic circles in the realm, to show and develop *actual* priests deserving the name and so forth.
+By differentiating the ideas more and preserving the old ideas, a whole horizon of narrative potential is opening up to us.

+In this context, the quote by Corristo above, about them being priests and judges and teachers, in a sort of "holy office"...
+If they had told me, that the royal judge as we see him in the Intro and the Comic, who is presented in a golden robe, is a priest of Innos, a teacher and a judge, I would not have had a hard time to believe it.
+But these mages?
+No.

-It would actually be most reasonable, based on the sources, to say that: *Not* every mage is a priest.
+So: *Not* every mage is a priest.
 Not every priest is a mage.
-AND: Not every priest of Innos, who has been bestowed the "arcane gift", has necessarily to join something like the circle of fire.
+And not every priest of Innos, who has been bestowed the "arcane gift", has necessarily to join something like the circle of fire.
 He may as well join the circle of air, for instance.
 Or none.
 And the kind of magic, that the mages in the colony are focused on, the circle of fire in particular, which are "battle mages", burning and torturing their enemies, this is something that is certainly *not* what the common priest of fire is doing, is allowed or supposed to do; except perhaps for specific clerical battlemages who support the royal army in war.

 The circles are esoteric, while the priesthood is exoteric.
 In some cases they are strongly related to the gods, in other cases less so, and they have their own rules and traditions and rituals based on general old magic tradition.